Inokinoki/inoki-blog/source/_posts/Ollama.md

 Let's then go to check the C functions used in `ollama`, from the dynamic library.
 As two examples, we start with `llama_server_init` and `llama_server_start`.

-Their impementations are located in `llm/ext_server/ext_server.cpp`, which is set as a library target named by `ext_server` in `llm/ext_server/CMakeLists.txt`.
+Their implementations are located in `llm/ext_server/ext_server.cpp`, which is set as a library target named by `ext_server` in `llm/ext_server/CMakeLists.txt`.
 During the building the target, this file will be compiled with `llama.cpp` example server together.
 The compiled result is one of the dynamic libraries that we mentioned.

 As a result, the C functions in `ext_server.cpp` can be called from `ollama`, and are able to leverage the functions in `llama.cpp`.
 It actually acts as a bridge between the two projects, and **makes the example server in `llama.cpp` a server for `ollama`**.